RealYukiSan/learn-linux/README.md

 ## Partition layout and File system
 - 200 MB for root filesystem with ext4 format

-## Building LFS-like in the stages
+## Building linux system in the stages
 1. Create disk image file instead of formatting physical drive
 2. Prepare the linux system on mounted drive
 3. Test the newly created linux system on QEMU emulator